Anna Chennault: Vietnam and the "Chennault Affair"

-In part because Nixon won the presidency, no one was prosecuted for this possible violation of the Logan Act.Jules Witcover.
-"The Making of an Ink-Stained Wretch: Half a Century Pounding the Political Beat".
-Johns Hopkins University Press, 2005, page 131.
-"Johnson had turned over incriminating evidence about (Anna) Chennault's activities to (Hubert) Humphrey for use in the final days of the campaign.
-The idea was that such an act of treason would sink Nixon and elect Humphrey.
-But Humphrey declined to use it, partly because he felt he could not reveal the sources of the classified material (…) Later, in his memoir, Humphrey recounted a memo of his own at the time: "I wonder if I should have blown the whistle on Anna Chennault and Nixon.
-I wish [his italics] I could have been sure.
-Damn Thieu.
-Dragging his feet this past weekend hurt us.
-I wonder if that call did it.
-If Nixon knew.".
-Former FBI deputy director Cartha "Deke" DeLoach mentioned in his book Hoover's FBI that his agency was only able to connect a single November 2, 1968 phone call from Nixon's running mate Spiro Agnew to Chennault, unrecorded details of which Johnson had believed were subsequently transmitted to Nixon.
+In part because Nixon won the presidency, no one was prosecuted for this possible violation of the Logan Act.
+Former FBI deputy director Cartha "Deke" DeLoach mentioned in his book Hoover's FBI that his agency was only able to connect a single November 2, 1968, phone call from Nixon's running mate Spiro Agnew to Chennault, unrecorded details of which Johnson had believed were subsequently transmitted to Nixon.
 Later phone calls to Nixon aide John N. Mitchell were made using direct personal numbers that changed every several days, as was Mitchell's custom.

 A week after the election and a joint Nixon-Johnson statement regarding Vietnam policy, Mitchell asked Chennault to intercede again, this time to persuade Saigon to join the talks, but she refused.
 By Chennault's account, when Nixon personally thanked her in 1969, she complained that she "had suffered dearly" for her efforts on his behalf, and he replied, "Yes, I appreciate that.
 I know you are a good soldier."
 American historian and Chennault biographer Catherine Forslund has argued that Chennault would have been in a good position to demand that Nixon appoint her ambassador to an important American ally or that she be given some other prestigious job as a reward, but Chennault declined, fearing that she might have to answer difficult questions during Senate confirmation hearings.